Prag8855/aab/frontend/content/guides/german-health-insurance.md

 Your parents' insurance covers you for free if...

 - Your parents have [public health insurance](/glossary/gesetzliche%20Krankenversicherung)
-- and you are under 23 years old (under 25 years old if you are a student)
+- and you are under 23 years old (25 years old if you are a student)
 - and your total income is under €{{GKV_FAMILIENVERSICHERUNG_MAX_INCOME|cur}} per month (€{{MINIJOB_MAX_INCOME|cur}} per month for a [minijob](/glossary/Minijob))
 - and you are not self-employed full time
 - and you are not an apprentice (*[[Azubi]]*)[^53]